 “You may be stuck inside, but your imagination is as free as a bird, so let it fly!”

 I regularly speak at schools, giving talks about my journey as an author and running creative writing workshops.
 Inspiring children with their reading and writing is incredibly important to me.
-I have written five books in my It’s A Kid’s Life series and was a finalist in the 2018 IAN Children’s Book of the Year Awards.
+I have written five books in my It’s A Kid’s Life series (which you can find here) and was a finalist in the 2018 IAN Children’s Book of the Year Awards.
 This particular short story is highly relatable to children right now and brings humour and hope through their amazing imaginations.
 It is completely free to read and use so please do enjoy it and if your children would like to send me the endings they write, I would love to read them!
 I have written some advice at the end of the story to get them started.

 If you would prefer to read this as a pdf, please feel free to download it by clicking on the below picture.